 The Mediterranean Workshop will aim to identify:

--Other regional initiatives and meetings to be aligned with the Decade.
+-Consider best practices and other regional initiatives and meetings to be aligned with the Decade.

 This workshop will be part of a continued global dialogue throughout 2019 and 2020 via conference side-events, further thematic workshops and the Decade Online Community Platform to inform the planning of the Decade.